Important Information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.

 Important information: Investors should note that the views expressed may no longer be current and may have already been acted upon.
-Withdrawals from a pension product will not normally be possible until you reach age 55.
-Tax treatment depends on individual circumstances and all tax rules may change in the future.
+Overseas investments will be affected by movements in currency exchange rates.
+Reference to specific securities should not be construed as a recommendation to buy or sell these securities and is included for the purposes of illustration only.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to a Fidelity adviser or an authorised financial adviser of your choice.

 Share this article